Wynn Las Vegas: Le Rêve and Awakening

 Le Rêve cost at least $40 million to create, although initial reception was underwhelming, prompting changes to the show.
 Wynn bought out Dragone's interest in 2006 and assumed creative control of Le Rêve, making further changes over the years.
 Le Rêve would go on to become one of the most popular shows in Las Vegas.
 It closed in 2020, due to uncertainty brought on by the COVID-19 pandemic.

 Awakening opened in November 2022, and includes music and choreography, as well as large-scale puppetry.
 The former Le Rêve theater was extensively renovated for Awakening, which incorporates a new stage made of dichroic glass and LED screens.
 The stage is divided into sections which can be raised and rotated.
 The redesigned theater includes 1,600 seats.
+Awakening closed for a two-week period in February 2023, allowing rehearsals for a slightly revamped version of the show.
+The changes included new music and clarity in the storyline, which had been a source of criticism.
+Two months later, the show closed for further changes, reopening in June 2023.
+The revamped show features updated choreography from dancer Mandy Moore, as well as new costumes.